-Once they’ve signed and have officially become a paying customer, don’t just stop there.
-Get your customer success team to follow-up and guide them through the onboarding process, and make sure that they know how to use your product or service.
+Once they’ve signed (you can also use an eSign tool to speed up the process) and have officially become a paying customer, don’t just stop there.
+Get your customer success team to follow up and guide them through the onboarding process, and make sure that they know how to use your product or service.

 Don’t make them regret their purchase decision!

 You did it!
 You made the sale.

 Thank them for their support and assure them that you will provide them with the best customer support possible.

 Sometimes, things just don’t work out and you get rejected.

 In this instance, ask them if they would like to receive content casually from your team.
 For free.